MV10/monkey-hi-hat/unreleased_changes.md

 * Randomized crossfade duration with `CrossfadeRandomMax` (0 disables)
 * Frag Quad -> remove inputs per discord convo (see OneNote TODO)
 * Add test content to intentionally generate errors
-* Use FontAtlasFilename? (update docs with info about generating new ones)
 * Video generation?
 Step-wise clocks and timers?